 The Geological Heritage of County Offaly 2016

 in 2016 Laois and Offaly County Councils worked with the Geological Society of Ireland to carry out a survey of geological sites in the two counties.
 The audit was carried out by Ronan Hennessy, Robert Meehan, Matthew Parkes, Vincent Gallagher and Sarah Gatley.
 The Offaly Geological Heritage Project was supported by the Heritage Council, the Geological Survey Ireland and the Offaly County Council.
 The resulting report was an action of the County Offaly Heritage Plan 2012-16.
 Download the Geological Heritage of County Offaly, An Audit, 2016.
-The individual site reports can be accessed here.

 The Geology of Laois and Offaly by John Feehan, 2013

-The last thirty years have seen much new research on the geology of Laois and Offaly, shedding new light on – and providing fascinating new insights into – the landscape heritage of the two counties.
+The last thirty years have seen much new research on the geology of Laois and Offaly, shedding new light on – and providing fascinating insights into the landscape heritage of the two counties.
 John Feehan has remained in close touch with this research since his own work on Slieve Bloom as a post-graduate student in the Department of Geology at Trinity College in the late 1970s and early 1980s.

 Geological Videos by John Feehan